smucclaw/documentation/docs/quickstart-installation.rst

 Your main interface when writing with L4 is on a google sheets spreadsheet called the `LegalSS spreadsheet <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=1453008311>`_.
 This spreadsheet has a special app function that activates the L4 language.

-The current version of the `LegalSS spreadsheet <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=1453008311>`_ is v0.9.4.3 as of Jan 2023.
+The current version of the `LegalSS spreadsheet <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=1453008311>`_ is v0.9.4.3 as of May 2023.

 ========================================================
 Getting the LegalSS spreadsheet working on your computer